-Turmeric is a spice that comes from the root
+Turmeric is a spice that comes

-of Curcuma longa, a beautiful flowering
+from the root of Curcuma longa, a beautiful flowering

 tropical plant native to India.

 Within the cornucopia of

 medicinal plants, few possess such a wide spectrum of

 qualities and medicinal uses as turmeric.

-For countless centuries, many different
+For countless centuries, many

-cultures have used this wonderful, versatile
+different cultures have used this wonderful, versatile

-herb to treat a myriad of diseases and
+herb to treat a myriad of diseases and ailments.

 The most well known medicinal

 action of turmeric is its use as a powerful

 anti-inflammatory, the effectiveness of which is

-which is comparable to pharmaceutical medicines.
+comparable to pharmaceutical medicines.

 However, turmeric has also been

 found to contain at least 20 compounds that are

-antibiotic, 14 known cancer preventatives,
+antibiotic, 14 known cancer preventatives, 12 that are

-anti-inflammatory, and at least 10
+anti-tumor, 12 anti-inflammatory, and at least 10

 Modern science is beginning to

-recognize and understand the amazing healing qualities of
+recognize and understand the amazing healing qualities

-turmeric and much research is currently being
+of turmeric and much research is currently being

 The good news: Chlorella is an astounding package of